A Son

-Mehdi M. Barsaoui (b.
-1984) is born and raised in Tunisia.
-He has studied at the university in the capital Tunis, and has his film education from Bologna, Italy.
-He has previously directed three short films: Khallina Hakka Khir, We Are Just Fine Like This and Bobby.
-A Son is his first feature film.
+Mehdi Barsaoui (b.
+1984) was born and raised in Tunisia.
+He studied at the university in the capital, Tunis, and received his film education in Bologna, Italy.
+His feature film debut, A Son, was the opening film at the Arab Film Days in 2020.
+Aïcha is his second feature film.

 Year 2019